Download PDF

 Derivative financial instruments and hedge accounting

-Hedging relationships that meet the requirements of IAS 39 for hedge accounting are classified as cash flow hedges, as they involve hedging the exposure to variability in cash flows from a highly probable forecast transaction.
-Gains and losses resulting from effective cash flow hedges are recognized in other comprehensive income, net of deferred tax effects.
-If gains and losses result from ineffective portions of the hedge, they are recognized in profit or loss or recycled to the statement of comprehensive income.
+Hedging relationships that meet the requirements of IAS 39 for hedge accounting are classified as cash flow hedges, as they hedge the risk of fluctuations in cash flows from a highly probable future transaction.
+The gains and losses resulting from the effective cash flow hedge are recognized in other comprehensive income, taking into account deferred tax effects.
+If gains and losses result from ineffective parts of the hedge, these are recognized in the statement of comprehensive income or "recycled".

 Non-current and current lease liabilities